tajmone/alan-pb/README.md

     rake -T

-# License
+# Code License

 - [`LICENSE`][LICENSE]

-Copyright &copy; 2022 [Tristano Ajmone], released under the terms of the MIT License.
+All the PureBasic code in this repository (unless otherwise specified) is Copyright &copy; 2022 [Tristano Ajmone], released under the terms of the MIT License.

 ```
 MIT License